maximeroucher/BoneSound-Equalizer/README.md

 _Anglais / English_

 **Main Window :**
-- Suppr : Delete the first song of the list
+- Suppr : Delete the selected song of the list
 - Enter : Start the music conversion
 - p : Open the settings window
 - Ctrl + s : Open the output folder selection window
 - Ctrl + n : Open the music selection window
+- Shift : Swicth the language of the app

 **Settings window :**
 - Suppr : Close the window